UPDATE: FOOD SOVEREIGNTY PROJECT IN TALOYOAK, NU NABS $451,000 PRIZE

 For the Inuktitut version, please click here.

-Perched on the edge of Aviqtuuq, also known as the Boothia Peninsula, the Nunavut hamlet of Taloyoak is the northernmost community on Canada’s mainland.
+Perched on the edge of Aqviqtuuq, also known as the Boothia Peninsula, the Nunavut hamlet of Taloyoak is the northernmost community on Canada’s mainland.
 It’s home to about 1,100 residents and, now, a $451,000 Arctic Inspiration Prize nomination.

-If all goes well, it will also one day be home to the Aviqtuuq Inuit Protected and Conserved Area (IPCA) which is proposed to cover 40,730 square kilometres of ocean, 4,413 square kilometres of freshwater, 20,532 kilometres of rivers and 45,039 square kilometres of land.
+If all goes well, it will also one day be home to the Aqviqtuuq Inuit Protected and Conserved Area (IPCA) which is proposed to cover 40,730 square kilometres of ocean, 4,413 square kilometres of freshwater, 20,532 kilometres of rivers and 45,039 square kilometres of land.
 To put this in perspective, the terrestrial area alone is bigger than Switzerland.

 One of only two finalists from Nunavut, the nomination is for their plan to develop an IPCA that improves the community’s economic well-being and food sovereignty while also safeguarding caribou calving grounds, polar bear denning areas, and summering habitat for ice whales like narwhal, beluga and bowhead.